fullstackbrewing/fullstack-blog/source/about/index.md

 # About

-I started brewing in 2012.
+I first got the bug of homebrewing back in 2012.
 Like a lot of others, my wife had bought me a Mr. Beer kit.
 After doing a couple of kits, I was hooked.
-From then on it was a series of learning, trying and expanding throughout the years.
+From there its been years of learning new techniques, gathering new equipment and updating my workflows.

 Fullstack Brewing got its name coming from my career as a fullstack developer.
-Someone who took on all aspects of a project from beginning to end.